vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 ## Compare-and-swap over `_version` field is poor man's transactions

-I believe you had already figured that Elasticsearch doesn't support transactions.
+I believe you have already figured out that Elasticsearch doesn't support transactions.
 Though you can leverage the [`_version`](https://www.elastic.co/guide/en/elasticsearch/reference/7.0/docs-get.html#get-versioning) field in a [CAS](https://en.wikipedia.org/wiki/Compare-and-swap)-loop to provide